Back To Top

 Reviewed by: Rhiannon Derbyshire, Lucy Abbersteen

-The Dyson Supersonic was always going to make this list because it really is as good as everyone says it is.
-My colleagues waxed lyrical about it for months before I tried it, meaning my expectations were high.
-I'll admit I also had a tiny bit of scepticism.
+The Dyson Supersonic was always going to make this list because it really is as good as everyone says.
+Colleagues waxed lyrical about it for months before I tried it, so my expectations were high.
+But I'll admit I was also a tiny bit sceptical.
 How good could a hair dryer really be?

-I can now confirm it's worth the hype.
+Well, it's worth the hype.
 It's lightweight, user-friendly and genuinely feels fun to use.
 I mostly loved how quiet it is; drying my hair can take forever, leaving my ears feeling a little sensitive.
-But this was an absolute delight and my curls were left soft, defined, bouncy and shinier compared to air drying them.
-Not only am I a fan, it's contributing beauty editor Lucy Abbersteen's go-to, too.
-She describes it as "the best combination" for curls, adding that many hairdressers agree.
-Though the brand has released a few new tools since the original, we still think it's the winner for curly hair.
-The scalp protect mode of the Dyson Supersonic Nural – one of the new tool's biggest draws – is a great feature, but isn't designed to work with the new and improved diffuser when you hover it close to your head.
-The Nural is still great and a noticeable level up, but you could save some money and still get a great curly-compatible tool with the original design.
+But this was an absolute delight and my curls were left soft, defined, bouncy and shinier than air drying.
+It's also contributing beauty editor Lucy Abbersteen's go-to, who calls it "the best combination" for curls (and many hairdressers agree).
+Though the brand has released a few more tools since the original, we still think it's the overall winner for curly hair.
+The newer Dyson Supersonic Nural's scalp protection features are great, but they don't work with the updated diffuser when you hover it close to your head.
+The Nural is still noticeably levelled-up, but you could save some money and still get a great curly-friendly tool in the original.

-Including the wide tooth comb attachment, primarily for styling coily and Afro hair, as standard also sets Dyson dryers aside from others in this guide – one of several attachments that make it a great, inclusive buy.
-Not so inclusive, however, is its price tag, though it's worth noting that many of 2026's premium dryers aren't far off that.
+Including both the diffuser and comb attachment, designed primarily for coily and Afro hair, as standard also sets the Supersonic apart from other dryers in this guide – one of several attachments that make it a great, inclusive buy.
+Not so inclusive, however, is its price tag – though it's worth noting that many premium dryers today aren't far off that.

 See our full Dyson Supersonic review for more details